atc0005/safelinks/README.md

 #### Using filename flag

 > [!NOTE]
-> 🛠️ This is a planned feature but is not yet available.
+> 🛠️ This feature is not implemented but may be added in the future.

 ## License